-- Signaling from the CEO level on behalf of the Board of Directors and shareholders that Diversity, Equity, and Inclusion is a component of "Pacolet culture" and priority for the company throughout the organization. - Launching our first round of unconscious bias training in the first quarter 2022. - Undertaking a cultural assessment in the third quarter 2021 and presentation of results and conclusions to PM and PM subsidiary leaders and employees in the fourth quarter of 2021.
+- Signaling from the CEO level on behalf of the Board of Directors and shareholders that Diversity, Equity, and Inclusion is a component of "Pacolet culture" and a priority for the company throughout the organization. - Launching our first round of unconscious bias training in the first quarter of 2022. - Undertaking a cultural assessment in the third quarter 2021 and presentation of results and conclusions to Pacolet and subsidiary leaders and employees in the fourth quarter of 2021.

-DE&I Council Members and Milliken's Ricaue Harris DE&I Kick Off, Milliken Customer Center, Spartanburg, SC
+DE&I Council Members and Milliken's Ricaye Harris DE&I Kick Off, Milliken Customer Center, Spartanburg, SC